orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 $my-control >= 12 and $my-control <= 17
 ```

-## Constrain the length of a string
+## Constrain the length of a string between two values

 Scenario: Make the current field valid only if its length is between two values, say 2 and 140.